Activation model for unemployment security

 2) earns in self-employment a total of at least 23 per cent of the monthly earnings requirement for a self-employed person to be entitled to basic unemployment allowance.
 Within the activation model this means that in 2018 the activation requirement is met if the jobseeker earns at least EUR 241.04 in self-employment over the period of 65 benefit payment days; or

 3) participates in five days of employment-promoting services agreed with the Employment and Economic Development Office (TE Office).
 These employment-promoting services include labour market training, self-motivated study and work trials.
 More information about employment-promoting services and how to apply for them can be obtained from any TE Office.
-Information is also available via the following link;
+Information is also available via the following link; Services that promote employment and expense allowance

 4) participates in five days of other services or activities organised by the employment authorities aimed at improving jobseeker employment prospects.
 Such services or activities must be comparable to the employment-promoting services described in point 3 above.
 They may be, for example, training in vocational and career choice options or practical work training; or